ongov/ontario-design-system/COMMIT-GUIDELINES.md

 #### Breaking changes

 A breaking change is a change that is significant enough to cause an incompatibility with the current state of the packages.
-This could be a removed component property, a set of styles that work differently, or a hole host of different changes.
+This could be a removed component property, a set of styles that work differently, or a whole host of different changes.

 Breaking changes are denoted in the footer of the commit by starting it with `BREAKING CHANGE:` followed by a message about what the breaking change impacts.

 It is highly recommended to add a clear reason for the breaking change and what actions need to be taken when upgrading to the newer version.
 See the example under [Breaking change](#breaking-change) for an idea of how to communicate the change.

-It is important to note: Breaking changes can be added to any commit irregardless of the commit prefix, they are not just relegated to `fix` or `feat` commit prefixes as those aren't always relevant when introducing a breaking change.
+**It is important to note**: Breaking changes can be added to any commit regardless of the commit prefix, they are not just relegated to `fix` or `feat` commit prefixes as those aren't always relevant when introducing a breaking change.

+The Conventional Commit structure also allows for an exclamation mark (`!`) to be added before the `:` in the subject.
+This pattern isn't respected by this projects tooling but it can help commits that contain breaking changes stand out when reviewing the commit subjects.

 ## Examples

-Good commit messages go along way in creating and maintaining a high quality project.
-They tell the story of how it grew and evolved overtime.
+Good commit messages go a long way in creating and maintaining a high quality project.
+They tell the story of how it grew and evolved over time.
 They also help when investigating where things happened, should you ever have to go back in time.
 Commit messages are almost as important as high quality documentation and code comments.

 ### Base structure